-Sometimes, the supply of fresh foods for black soldier fly larvae may be as steady as we want.
-Maybe the food spoils before the BSFL have a chance to munch on them.
-A way to solve this is to make longer-lasting food that's odor-free & nutritional for the baby larvae.
-We'll have some fun checking out the fermenting method.
-Let's see.
+Sometimes, the supply of fresh foods for black soldier fly larvae may not be as steady as we want.
+Maybe the food spoils before the BSF have a chance to munch on them.
+A way to solve this is to make longer-lasting food that is both odor-free & nutritional for the baby larvae.
+Let's have some fun checking out the fermenting method and let's see right below:

 - 40 gram EM/ lactic acid bacteria /bread yeast

 - 200 gram sugar/molasses

 If you'd like to see how to make your own EM or lactic acid bacteria easily at home, check out this post later: